CaltechPrecisionTiming/MCPArray/README.txt

 and sigma x, y values etc for each run in both a csv spreadsheet beam.csv and a root file beam.root.

+Others:
+distribution saves the amplitude/integral by delta t relation for each pixle into a root file

+correction works similarly but also performs a self-calibration

+calibration is also similar but allows the calibration of one run using another

+the makeResolution macro has may functions to make various plots for the paper

+the makePlot and makePlot2 scripts create a scatter plot for the highest energy pixel time stamp and weighted time stamp, and calibrated vs self-calibrated time stamp respectively.
+They have to be provided a list of files in the command line argument.

+npxels.sh : calls weighting
+Makes a plot of all the time resolution by the number of pixels used in the weighted average.